krisxoofoo/XooFoo/xoops/tags/2.4_theme_admin/htdocs/modules/system/class/readme.txt

 How to add your own custom GUI for Cpanel

 1 Create the following file structure:
-  /modules/system/class/gui/mygui/mygui.php
+  /modules/system/class/gui/mygui/thadmin.php

-2 In the mygui.php:
+2 In the thadmin.php:

     xoops_load("gui", "system");